zjunlp/MachineSoM/README.md

 # 🧩 MachineSoM

-Code for the paper *[Exploring Collaboration Mechanisms for LLM Agents: A Social Psychology View](https://arxiv.org/abs/2310.02124)*.
+Code for the paper "Exploring Collaboration Mechanisms for LLM Agents: A Social Psychology View".

 ![settings](figs/setting.jpg)